Overcoming The Fear of Cats: Ailurophobia

 The Truth About Cats & Their Positive Impact on Our Lives

-Cats are affectionate and helpful animals, and if you own a cat you’ll happily attest to it.
+Cats are affectionate and helpful animals, and if you own a cat, you'll happily attest to it.
 There is not one single cat that brings any inherent bad luck, regardless of its colour.
-It’s understanding and dispelling these myths that will help reduce irrational fear.
-In fact, as we’ve just touched on, cats have a history of helping humans, and they bring much good into our lives when we share our lives with them.
+It's understanding and dispelling these myths that will help reduce irrational fear.
+In fact, as we've just touched on, cats have a history of helping humans, and they bring much good into our lives when we share our lives with them.

-How Have Cats Help Us?
+How Have Cats Helped Us?

 Cats have helped humans evolve and survive through helping us hunt and drive away rodent pests and the disease they carry.
 We couldn't have progressed from hunter gathers to farmers without the assistance of cats.
 Even today, they are still the most effective rodent control available as just the presence of a cat will keep rodents at bay.
 Further, as our connection with them has grown, they now bring us joy and comfort in their affection and loyalty.
 Indeed, many highly emotional people feel cats provide greater support than dogs when suffering stress.